grdkly/pi-robot-rc-android-bluetooth/README.md

 The green LED is illuminated when a Bluetooth connection is initiated by the client Android device, and the server is ready to accept commands.
 The supported commands can be seen by inspecting the roboserver-bt.py script.

 The red LED is illuminated whenever the motors are active.
-The yellow LED is illuminated, accompanied by an audible warning from the buzzer, when an object is detected within 10 cm of the infrared unit.
+The yellow LED is illuminated, accompanied by an audible warning from the buzzer, when an object is detected within 10 cm of the ultrasound unit.

 ## Android App ##